Pak Army joins tree plantation, polio campaigns

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The Pakistan Army has joined the national polio and tree plantation campaigns.
-Chief of the Army Staff (COAS) General Qamar Javed Bajwa planted a tree as part of Sarsabz-o-Shadab Pakistan and also attended a ceremony of polio free Pakistan on Wednesday.

-Over 29 million trees were planted from 2018 onwards and five million treesare being planted in this monsoon by the Pakistan Army formations as part of Sarsabz-o-Shadab Pakistan, the ISPR said.

-The Frontier Works Organization (FWO) as a part of “Green Motorways Initiative” is planting around one million saplings astride its motorways in the next two and a half years.
+RAWALPINDI: Pakistan Army has joined national polio and tree plantation campaigns.
+Chief of Army Staff (COAS) General Qamar Javed Bajwa planted a tree as part of Sarsabz-o-Shadab Pakistan and also attended a ceremony of polio free Pakistan.
+Over 29 million trees planted from 2018 onwards and five millions trees being planted in this monsoons by Pakistan Army formation as part of Sarsabz-o-Shadab Pakistan, the ISPR said.
+The Frontier Works Organization (FWO) as a part of “Green Motorways Initiative” planting around one million saplings astride its motorways in the next two and half years.
+The initiative encompasses planting and nurturing 600,000 plants along Lahore-Islamabad Motorway (M-2), 180,000 plants along Karachi-Hyderabad Motorway (M-9), 120,000 plants along Lahore-Sialkot Motorway (M-11) and over 100,000 plants astride Swat Motorway.